alandipert/intension/README.md

     :age 1
     :owners ["Peirce"]}])

 ;; Create a set of relations based on paths into the pets map.
-Every relation ;; contains the path, followed by the value at that path.
+Every relation is ;; a path followed by the value at that path.

 (def pets-db (make-db pets))